TW-ASMP/AIW/Hierarchy Specification Instruction.md

 ## Hard and Fast Rules

 * Every entity must have a parent entity
-* Every entity must only have one parent entity
+* **Rule of Single Parent** Every entity must only have one parent entity
 * Every parent entity must either
   * exist in Toronto Water's asset database (the Work Management System or WMS)<sup>[1](#myfootnote1)</sup>, previous to the start of the project, or
   * exists in the EIW or AIW spreadsheet, in virtue of the consultant's addition into the spreadsheet
+* An Entity's parent may not be
+  * the entity itself,
+  * any child of the entity, or in more general terms,
+  * any of the entity's decendents in the hierarchy

 ## Specification at the Lower Levels of the Hierarchy